liangzan/forewoman/README.md

 ### SYNOPSIS for export

-    forewoman export <format> [location] [OPTION]
+    forewoman export <format> <location> [OPTION]

 forewoman export is used to export your application to another process management format

-An location to export can be passed as an argument.
-This argument'may be either required or optional depending on the export format.
+An location to export must be passed as an argument.

 ### Formats

-- runit (location not optional)
+- runit
-- upstart (location not optional)
+- upstart
-- inittab (location not optional)
+- inittab
-- supervisord (coming)
+- supervisord
 - monit (coming)

 ### Options